Documentation

 Selecting appropriate codes for your codelist

-Choosing which codes to include in your codelist can be challenging without understanding their usage in clinical practice.
 Some clinical activities are represented by a single code, while others may require a comprehensive list of codes to accurately capture the intended clinical activity.
 Even a single incorrectly included or omitted code could potentially lead to vastly different results when using the codelist to query electronic health record data.

 Some of the common pitfalls when selecting appropriate codes include: